astropy/astropy-APEs/APE6.rst

 Abstract
 --------

-This APE is primarily a specification of a new standard for the interchange of tabular data in a text-only format.
+APE6 is primarily a specification of a new standard for the interchange of tabular data in a text-only format.
 The proposed format handles the key issue of serializing column specifications and table metadata by using a JSON-encoded data structure which is included in the file as a series of ``#``-prefixed